saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress/advanced.md

 ## Filtering tests using substring

-With the [cypress-grep](https://github.com/cypress-io/cypress-grep), you can add tags to tests descriptions and filter tests with the tags or keywords in the title.
+With the [cypress-grep](https://github.com/cypress-io/cypress-grep) you can add tags to test descriptions and filter tests with the tags or keywords in the title.

 ```javascript
 	it('.type() - type into a DOM element', { tags: ['smoke'] }, () => {